froggyos/froggyos.github.io/versions/1.14/README.md

 * index `0` is the 1st character.
 * There is less than normal error checking on formatting objects, so make sure they're correct.
 ```
-outf [format] [text]
+outf [format],[text]

-outf "t=c01" "this is blue text"
+outf "t=c01" , "this is blue text"
-outf "b=c00" "this is a black background"
+outf "b=c00" , "this is a black background"
-outf "t=c06, b=c01" "this is brown text on a blue background"
+outf "t=c06, b=c01" , "this is brown text on a blue background"
-outf "t=c01, tr=0-21" "from char 0 to char 21, the text will be blue"
+outf "t=c01, tr=0-21" , "from char 0 to char 21, the text will be blue"
-outf "t=c01, tr=4-48 | b=c04, br=57-91" "from the char 4 to char 48, the text will be blue.
+outf "t=c01, tr=4-48 | b=c04, br=57-91" , "from the char 4 to char 48, the text will be blue.
 AND from char 57 to char 91 the background will be red"
 ```
 #### Formatting
 * The first string is the format string.